CSCfi/csc-user-guide/docs/apps/bamtools.md

 ## Available

--   Puhti-rhel8: 2.5.1
+-   Puhti: 2.5.1
 -   Chipster graphical user interface

 ## Usage

-In Puhti-rhel8, Bamtools can be taken in use as a part of biokit module collection:
+In Puhti, Bamtools can be taken in use as a part of biokit module collection:

 ```bash
 module load biokit
 ```
 The biokit modules sets up a set of commonly used bioinformatics tools.
-Note however that there are bioinformatics tools in Puhti-rhel8, that have a separate setup commands.
+Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.

 The syntax of bamtools is: